AdobeDocs/advertising.en/help/dsp/audiences/custom-segment-create.md

                The advertiser's IT department or other group may need to schedule, or be informed about, the tag deployment.

-        * To track users exposed to an ad unit on desktop, mobile, or CTV devices:
+        * To track users exposed to an ad unit on desktop or mobile devices:

             1. Copy the impression tracking tag, which is labeled "[!UICONTROL Desktop or mobile ads]."